Classical and new plumbed homology spheres bounding contractible manifolds and homology balls: Proofs of Theorems

-In Figure~\ref{fig:two}, we draw the additional $(-2)$-framed components to their surgery diagrams.
-Blowing down $(-1)$-framed dark black components $5$- and $7$-times respectively, we ultimately reach the $3$-manifold $Y$ when $Y$ is $0$-surgery on the stevedore knot.
+In Figure~\ref{fig:two}, we draw the additional $(-2)$-framed components in their surgery diagrams.
+Blowing down the $(-1)$-framed dark black components $5$- and $7$-times respectively, we ultimately reach the $3$-manifold $Y$ where $Y$ is $0$-surgery on the stevedore knot.
 Applying Lemma~\ref{integral}, we finish the proofs of these cases.
 The explicit procedures for blow down sequences are left to readers as exercises.
+The proofs for Stern's families listed in Theorem~\ref{classical2} are identical within \cite{S20}.
+One can consult the handle diagrams appearing in \cite[Theorem~1.2]{S20}.

 Next, we consider families of Casson and Harer.
 For odd values of the integer $p$, recall that $\Sigma(p,ps+1,ps+2)$ and $\Sigma(p,ps-2,ps-1)$ are the boundaries of the negative-definite unimodular plumbing graphs displayed in Figure~\ref{fig:pl} from the left to the right \cite{CH81}.
 To complete the proof by applying Lemma~\ref{integral}, we similarly address the dual approach by giving integral surgeries from their plumbing graphs.
-In fact, we show that $\Sigma(p,ps+1,ps+2)$ and $\Sigma(p,ps-2,ps-1)$ are both obtained by $(-1)$-surgery on a knot in $Y$ when $Y$ is $0$-surgery on the unknot.
+In fact, we show that $\Sigma(p,ps+1,ps+2)$ and $\Sigma(p,ps-2,ps-1)$ are both obtained by $(-1)$-surgery on a knot in $Y$ where $Y$ is $0$-surgery on the unknot.